Solutions for Zero-Sum Two-Player Games with Noncompact Decision Sets and Unbounded Payoffs: Introduction

-Our initial motivation for studying games with unbounded payoffs in Feinberg et al.~\cite{OSCG} and in this paper was originated by the progress in the theory of Markov Decision Processes with possibly noncompact action sets and unbounded costs \cite{Ftut, Feinberg et al MDP, POMDP, FEINBERG2015}, that led to the extension of Berge's maximum theorem to possibly noncompact action sets; see Feinberg et al.~\cite{FKV, Feinberg et al}, Feinberg and Kasyanov~\cite{FKSVAN}.

-These results were applied in \cite{OSCG} to games with perfect information.
-In this case, only pure strategies can be used and uncertainties can be avoided.
-Games with simultaneous moves are also studied in \cite{OSCG}, but only for the situations when uncertainties can be avoided: (i) the upper and lower values are defined asymmetrically, or (ii) the payoff function is bounded below or above, and this assumption under natural continuity conditions implies that one of the action sets is compact.
+Our initial motivation for studying games with unbounded payoffs in Feinberg et al.~\cite{OSCG} and in this paper was originated by the progress in the theory of Markov Decision Processes with possibly noncompact decision sets and unbounded costs that led to the extension of Berge's maximum theorem \cite[p.116]{Ber} to possibly noncompact decision sets; see Feinberg et al.~\cite{FKK, FKV, Feinberg_et_al}, Feinberg and Kasyanov~\cite{FKSVAN}.
+These results were applied in \cite{OSCG} to games with perfect information and, as described above, some results for games with simultaneous moves are also obtained in \cite{OSCG}.
+In particular, the existence of solutions is established in \cite[Theorem 20]{OSCG} for payoffs bounded below, and this and other assumptions imply compactness of one of the decision sets.
+This paper studies more general models, when both decision sets may be noncompact.
+These models have potential applications to stochastic games; see Ja\'shkewicz and Nowak~\cite{Jan, JanS}, Mertens et al.~\cite[Chapter VII]{MSZ}, and references therein for the literature on stochastic games.

-The classic results on the existence of values with possibly noncompact action sets also avoid the situations when the outcomes can be uncertain.
-These results include Mertens et al.~\cite[Proposition I.1.9]{MSZ}, in which $\A$ is a compact topological space, $\bb$ is an arbitrary set, the one-step payoff function $c(a,b)$ is lower semi-continuous in $a,$ and the upper and lower values are defined asymmetrically, and Aubin and Ekeland~\cite[Theorem 6.2.7]{ObEk} that deals with a convex-concave payoff function and pure strategies; see Perchet and Vigeral~\cite{SorSt1} for a related result when $\A$ is finite dimensional.

-For standard Borel action spaces $\A$ and $\bb$ this paper studies models, when both action sets may be noncompact and payoff functions may be neither convex nor concave.
-These models have significant potential applications to stochastic games; see Ja\'shkewicz and Nowak~\cite{Jan, JanS}, Mertens et al.~\cite[Chapter VII]{MSZ}, and references therein for the literature on stochastic games.